google/trillian-website/content/schedule/sigstore.md

 <div class="font-google font-medium">

-Nowhere to Hide - Using Transparency Logs to Secure Your Supply Chain with Sigstore This talk explores the motivations behind signature transparency, the role of transparency in Sigstore identities, and the ongoing improvements we're making to enhance Sigstore's transparency adoption.
+This talk explores the motivations behind signature transparency, the role of transparency in Sigstore identities, and the ongoing improvements we're making to enhance Sigstore's transparency adoption.

 ---